qeeqbox/data-security/README.md

 Safeguarding your personal information (How your info is protected)

 ## CIA Triad
+CIA triad stands for Confidentiality, Integrity, and Availability, which are the most important concepts within information security

 #### Confidentiality
 Data should not be accessed without permission (Data is stored in a safe place)
 - Sending a message to a specific target